caglarorhan/toBlueSky/readme.md

 ## Installation

+1. Installing from Chrome Web Store: [toBlueSky](https://chromewebstore.google.com/detail/tobluesky/cdkjnkjfbjbhenanmaddofmkniphkfbg)

+OR use it from GitHub repo:

-1. Download the extension files or clone this repository.
+1. Download the extension files or clone [this repository](https://github.com/caglarorhan/toBlueSky).
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory containing the extension files.